Three months into the pandemic, price gouging is still a real problem

 The problem isn't confined to Amazon's massive digital storefront.
 It's pretty much everywhere.

 By early June, Pennsylvania Attorney General Josh Shapiro's office received 5,000 complaints about price gouging during the pandemic.
-That's compared with about 27,000 consumer complaints his office typically receives in a whole year.
+That's compared with about 27,000 consumer complaints on all topics that his office typically receives in a whole year.

 "To get 5,000 in basically what's been two months on one specific topic is extraordinary," Shapiro said in an interview.